-Orazio Attanasio is the Cowles Professor of Economics at Yale University, a Research Fellow and one of the Directors of the ESRC Centre for the Microeconomic Analysis of Public Policy at the Institute for Fiscal Studies.
+Orazio Attanasio is the Cowles Professor of Economics at Yale University.
 He is a Research Associate at the National Bureau of Economic Research (NBER), a Senior Fellow at the Bureau for Research and Economic Analysis of Development and a Research Fellow at the Centre for Economic and Policy Research.
 After obtaining a PhD at the London School of Economics, Orazio taught at Stanford University and the University of Bologna.
-He was also a National Fellow at the Hoover Institution at Stanford and visiting professor at the University of Chicago.
+He was also a National Fellow at the Hoover Institution at Stanford and a visiting professor at the University of Chicago.
 Before joining Yale, he was the Jeremy Bentham Professor of Economics at University College London.
 He has been Managing Editor of the Review of Economic Studies, the Journal of the European Economic Association and Quantitative Economics.
-In 2016 he was awarded the Carlos Diaz Alejandro prize by LACEA and the Klaus Jacobs Research Prixe by the Jacob foundation.
-In 2017 he was elected 2nd vice-president of the Econometric Society, to serve as president in 2020.
-Orazio’s research interests include: household consumption, saving and labour supply behavior; risk sharing; evaluation and design of policies in developing countries; human capital accumulation in developing countries; early years interventions; micro credit; measurement tools in surveys.
-He has carried out evaluations of education financing and access programmes, including large conditional cash transfers programs, the impact of scholarships on school enrolment and the effect of subjective expectations on the returns to education.
+In 2016, he was awarded the Carlos Diaz Alejandro Prize by LACEA and the Klaus Jacobs Research Prize by the Jacob Foundation.
+In 2017, he was elected 2nd vice-president of the Econometric Society to serve as president in 2020.
+Orazio’s research interests include household consumption, saving and labour supply behavior, risk sharing, evaluation and design of policies in developing countries, human capital accumulation in developing countries, early years interventions, micro-credit, and measurement tools in surveys.
+He has carried out evaluations of education financing and access programmes, including large conditional cash transfer programs, the impact of scholarships on school enrolment, and the effect of subjective expectations on the returns to education.
 Orazio’s policy-focused work includes: in Mexico, serving on the advisory board of “Progresa- Oportunidades”, assessing the impact of a high school scholarship programme for the Ministry of Education, and evaluating “Jovenes con Oportunidades”; in Colombia, directing the evaluations of the conditional cash transfer programme, a training programme for unemployed youth, a workfare programme and several child stimulations programmes; in India, the evaluation of a large early childhood development intervention; in Ghana, the evaluation of Lively Minds, a child care intervention currently being scaled up; in Chile, assessing pension reforms and serving on the “Comisión Asesora Presidencial sobre el sistema de Pensiones”.